sthbrx/sthbrx.github.io/content/blog/2023-08-07-going-out-on-a-limb-efficient-ecc-p384.markdown

 Title: Going out on a Limb: Efficient Elliptic Curve Arithmetic in OpenSSL
 Authors: Rohan McLure
-Date: 2023-08-04 18:00
+Date: 2023-08-07 12:00
 Category: Cryptography

-So I've just submitted a [pull request](https://github.com/openssl/openssl/pull/21471) to OpenSSL for a new strategy I've been developing for efficient arithmetic used in secp384r1, a curve prescribed by NIST for digital signatures and key exchange.
+So I've just managed to upstream some changes to OpenSSL for a [new strategy](https://github.com/openssl/openssl/blob/master/crypto/ec/ecp_nistp384.c) I've developed for efficient arithmetic used in secp384r1, a curve prescribed by NIST for digital signatures and key exchange.
 In spite of its prevalence, its implementation in OpenSSL has remained somewhat unoptimised, even as less frequently used curves (P224, P256, P521) each have their own optimisations.

 The strategy I have used could be called a 56-bit redundant limb implementation with _Solinas reduction_.
 Without too much micro-optimisation, we get ~5.5x speedup over the default (Montgomery Multiplication) implementation for creation of digital signatures.